oldi17/MePipe_back_Django/README.md

 # MePipe_back_Django
-This is backend app for MePipe project, written using Python Django.
+This is backend app for MePipe project, written using Python Django. <br />
 Frontend app is available: https://github.com/oldi17/MePipe

 Setup: